 Why Medicaid Buy-in?

-Health care continues to cost Americans too much, and with a divided federal government, meaningful federal action to expand coverage or improve affordability is highly unlikely for the next two years.
-In the near-term, states will be the testing grounds for developing new ways to expand insurance coverage.
+Healthcare continues to cost Americans too much, and with no consensus on the horizon in Washington, meaningful action to address coverage and affordability is less likely at the federal level.
+States continue to be the testing grounds for developing new ways to expand insurance coverage.

-States control a broad portion of the health care marketplace, including running Medicaid, the program that provides health coverage to 1 in 5 Americans.
-States can use their experiences and existing infrastructure to add another, more affordable choice to the market.
-Medicaid buy-in is not a one size fits all policy; instead, states can use this idea to design an approach that will best address their state’s unique needs.
+States have control over a broad portion of the health care marketplace, including Medicaid, a program that provides health insurance coverage to 1 in 5 Americans.
+States can leverage their experience administering Medicaid, along with already existing infrastructure, to add another, more affordable insurance option to the market.
+This type of plan, known as a Medicaid buy-in, is not a one-size-fits-all policy—instead, state leaders can modify this idea to design an approach that will best meet their unique needs.
+States have also adapted this concept to create other buy-in options that do not rely on Medicaid’s infrastructure but still aim to provide more affordable options to individuals and families by leveraging other state-run programs.

-With states taking varying approaches to this new policy idea-- and lots of common questions about what Medicaid buy-in actually is-- this site aims to bring together the latest state by state progress on Medicaid buy-in along with additional resources and background information.
+Given that states are taking diverse approaches to this new policy idea— and caregivers, patients, and other stakeholders share common questions about what a buy-in plan might look like in their state— this site aims to bring together the latest state-by-state progress on Medicaid buy-in and other buy-in options, along with additional resources and background information.

 2018-2019 Medicaid Buy-in Activity